jprichardson/node-cfs/README.md

 Use Case
 --------

-The biggest use case is to only have one writable fs stream that writes log files, except the log file path changes depending up the date.
+Best use case is to only have one writable fs stream that writes log files, except the log file path changes depending up the date or log data.

 Usage
 -----

-    npm install -g cfs
+    npm i --save cfs

 ### Example 1